columbia/turbo-artifact/README.md

 ```
 This step takes around XXX' to finish.

-With the `-v` flag we mount directories `turbo/logs` and `turbo/config` from the host into the container so that the we can access the logs from the host even after the container stops and also allow for the container to access user-defined configurations stored in the host.
+With the `-v` flag we mount directories `turbo/logs` and `turbo/config` from the host into the container so that we can access the logs from the host even after the container stops and also allow for the container to access user-defined configurations stored in the host.

 ### 4.3.
 Run individual experiments